andreock/Bruce_Wiki/RF.md

 ### CC1101 connection pinout

-(Still WIP, this page will be update when ready for prime time)
+(Still WIP, this page will be updated when ready for prime time)

 ## Unofficial